COMMONLY ASKED QUESTIONS

 WHAT SHOULD I DO BEFORE I BRING MY PET IN FOR A DENTAL OR SURGICAL PROCEDURE?

-Please not to feed your pet after 10 PM the night before and watch their water intake to prevent them from gorging themselves on water.
-We open at 7 AM and ask that you drop your pet off before 8 AM.
+Please not to feed or give your pet water after 10 PM the night before.
+We open at 7 AM and ask that you drop your pet off between 7 AM - 7:30 AM.

 MY ANIMAL RECENTLY HAD THEIR VACCINATIONS AND IS NOW ACTING UNUSUAL.
 WHAT SHOULD I DO?